RodrigoPalazon/rodrigo_website/README.md

   The main goal of this project is to share with potential employers my knowledge and skills as a programmer.
   In my web portfolio, you can check my skills, my CV, my Certificates, my social medias, and other projects that I've already done and its source code.
-  This whole project was planned,  designed responsivity, and developed by myself.
+  This whole project was planned,  designed (considering responsivity), and developed by myself.

 ![](assets/images/am_I_responsive.png)